glasskube/glasskube/website/docs/index.md

 Use `--version=...` if you want to install a specific version of a package, or `--enable-auto-updates` if you want a package to always be updated to the latest version automatically.

+### `glasskube update <packages...>`

+Updates the given packages in your cluster to their respecive latest version.
+If no packages are specified, all outdated packages will be updated.

 ### `glasskube uninstall <package>`

 Removes the given package from your cluster.